Make-Magazine/makehub/wp-content/plugins/activecampaign-for-woocommerce/README.txt

 10. Click "Update Settings".

 == Changelog ==

+= 1.4.1 =
+* Plugin now surfaces errors to admin with a dismissible notice.
+* You can find a list of the last 10 errors related to this plugin in this plugin's status tab to help quickly identify problems.
+* Added an abandon cart manual sync button to allow manual re-running of the abandoned cart sync process.
+* Added the ability to delete individual rows from the abandoned cart page.

+= 1.4.0 =
+* New menu item for ActiveCampaign features.
+* Guest abandoned carts now sync as a background process creating more reliable data in ActiveCampaign.
+* All abandoned carts are now synced on an hourly basis.
+* New abandoned carts status page shows abandoned carts in WooCommerce and their current status.
+* Contacts and phone numbers now properly sync to ActiveCampaign when orders are placed.
+* Bugfix for various cases where "place order" hangs or errors and causes orders to not be placed.
+* Bugfix for accepts marketing selection not always being set in ActiveCampaign.
+* Bugfix for duplicate orders appearing in ActiveCampaign.
+* Bugfix for orders marked as abandoned no longer create bad records as both abandoned and completed in ActiveCampaign.

 = 1.3.6 =
 * Bugfix for Normalizer fatal error issues, removing Normalizer dependency